-Introductory Rate of 1.99% APR for 18 billing cycles and then Variable Rate of 3.75% APR Introductory rate of 1.99% Annual Percentage Rate (APR) is fixed for the first eighteen (18) billing cycles.
+Introductory Rate of 0% APR for 3 Billing Cycles and then Variable Rate 3.75% APR Thereafter.
+Introductory rate of 0% Annual Percentage Rate (APR) is fixed for the first three (3) billing cycles.
 The number of days in your billing cycle may vary based on your account opening date.
-After the first eighteen (18) billing cycles, the APR will vary based on the U.S. Prime Rate as published in the Wall Street Journal plus a margin.
-The margin is based on your credit score and a maximum LTV of 75%.
-As of December 15, 2016, Prime Rate was 3.75% APR.
-The minimum line of credit to receive the introductory rate of 1.99% is $10,000 with a draw of $5,000 or more at closing.
+After the first three (3) billing cycles, the APR will vary based on the U.S. Prime Rate as published in the Wall Street Journal +/- a margin.
+The margin is based on your credit score and a maximum LTV of 80%.
+As of February 15, 2021, Prime Rate was 3.25% APR.
+The minimum line of credit to receive the introductory rate of 0% is $10,000 with a draw of $5,000 or more at closing.
 Your APR will never be higher than 21%.
-HELOC must be new money to CNB, unless current CNB HELOC is within one year of maturity.
+HELOC must be new money to CNB, or CNB HELOC must be within one year of maturity.
 Other HELOC options are available.
 Collateral cannot be classified as a manufactured or mobile home.
-If your loan payment is automatically debited from your CNB personal checking account, CNB will pay all bank required closing cost for approved credit lines less than $250,000 and up to $500 in closing costs for approved credit lines exceeding $250,000.
-Certain fees may apply from $1 to $1,000 when payment is not auto debited from a CNB personal checking account.
-Land survey, if required is not included in bank paid costs. $500 closing cost recovery fee will be assessed if line is closed within 24 months of contract date.
-This loan consists of a 10-year draw period with interest only payments and a 15 year Repayment period.
+If your loan payment is automatically debited from your CNB personal checking account, CNB will pay all bank required closing cost for approved credit lines of $250,000 or less and up to $500 in closing costs for approved credit lines exceeding $250,000.
+Certain fees may apply from $1 to $1,500 when payment is not auto debited from a CNB personal checking account.
+Land survey, if required is not included in bank paid costs. $500 closing cost recovery fee will be assessed if line is closed within 36 months of contract date.
+This loan consists of a 10-year draw period with interest only payments and a 15-year repayment period.
 Repayment period consists of variable rate monthly minimum payments including principal and interest.
-Repayment APR is based on U.S. Prime Rate as published in the Wall Street Journal plus a margin but will not exceed 21% and will not fall below your base rate.
-Your base rate is Prime plus a margin determined by your loan to value and credit score.
+Repayment APR is based on U.S. Prime Rate as published in the Wall Street Journal +/- a margin but will not exceed 21% and will not fall below your base rate.
+Homeowners insurance is required.
+Your base rate is Prime +/- a margin determined by your loan to value and credit score.
 Rates and APRs are subject to change without notice.
 Consult your tax advisor regarding deductibility of interest.
-Subject to credit approval. thereafter.
+Subject to credit approval.

 Your Home Equity Line of Credit offers convenient access to your money, with interest-only payments during the initial 10 year draw period.